UDCP Student Teaching

 - Provide fingerprint clearance (Certificate of Clearance or valid 30 Day Sub Permit) Print from: CTC Look Up

 - Valid TB clearance (Tests are valid for 4 years and must be valid through the end of the student teaching semester).
-If you don't have a current TB test, make an appointment with Student Health Services asap.
+If you don't have a current TB test, make an appointment with Student Health Services as soon as possible.

 - Pass all parts of the CSET: Multiple Subjects exam and submit copies of your official scores or show proof of completion of a CTC approved Subject Matter Preparation Program or provide verification of a bachelors degree in Liberal Studies.

 - Complete the Basic Skills Requirement